2012–13 Florida A&M Rattlers basketball team

 The 2012–13 Florida A&M Rattlers basketball team represented Florida A&M University during the 2012–13 NCAA Division I men's basketball season.
 The Rattlers, led by second year head coach Clemon Johnson, played their home games at the Teaching Gym and were members of the Mid-Eastern Athletic Conference.
-They finish the season 8–23, 5–11 in MEAC play to finish in a tie for ninth place.
+They finished the season 8–23, 5–11 in MEAC play to finish in a tie for ninth place.
 They lost in the first round of the MEAC tournament to North Carolina A&T.